gyorilab/mira/docs/index.md

 network structure is if we
 were to stratify a model based on vaccination status.
-This is because people can transition from being unvaccinated to vaccinated; however, it's impossible once someone is vaccinated to transition to unvaccinated.
+This is because people can transition from being unvaccinated to vaccinated; however, it's impossible once someone is vaccinated, to transition to unvaccinated.

 We would pass in an iterable that contains a single tuple pair